MuonColliderSoft/ProductionConfig/reconstruction/003-HiggsStudies/README.md

-## Configuration files used in these SIGNAL processes reconstruction:
+## Configuration files used for these SIGNAL processes reconstruction:

 - mumu --> HHnuanu --> bbbbnuanu
 - mumu --> 4bnuanu4bnuanu G1